The Best Greek Restaurants Around Boston Right Now

 344 Washington St., Brighton, 617-254-8337, esperiagrill.net.

 GreCo isn’t just one of the best Greek restaurants in Boston—it’s one of the best fast-casual restaurants in Boston, period.
-For that, credit the commitment to using top ingredients, many sourced straight from Greece: from the olive oil drizzled on fresh and crisp horiatiki salads, to the merenda, a hazelnut spread used as a topping for delicious loukoumas, which are deep-fried doughnut holes.
-(Even pillows in the dining room are sourced from Greek designers.)
+For that, credit the commitment to using top ingredients, many sourced straight from Greece: from the olive oil drizzled on fresh and crisp horiatiki salads, to the merenda, a hazelnut spread used as a topping for delicious loukoumas, which are deep-fried doughnut holes. ( You can pick up some of the same groceries at Agora by Greco, the new market inside Greco’s Seaport location.)
 Besides fantastic lamb and pork sliced straight off the spit, there’s also delicious dips, such as spicy feta for swabbing up with house baked pita.

 225 Newbury St., Back Bay, 617-572-3300; 200 Pier 4 Blvd., Seaport, 617-572-3300 ; 1 Milk St., Downtown, 617-572-3300, grecoboston.com.